ge-high-assurance/RACK/assist/README.md

   These tools are used by adding the `assist/databin` directory to the current `PATH` before performing development processes; no additional work is needed to enable ASSIST-DC data collection.
+This directory contains wrappers around the standard development tools;
+  by appearing first in the `PATH`, the wrapper will collect information and then invoke the actual tool to perform the work.
+  Collected information is stored in `.{file}.rack` files in the same directory as the corresponding input file(s) where it will be processed by the ASSIST-DI tools (described below).
 The information collection can be enhanced easily by adding new collectors to this directory.

   The intent of the ASSIST-DC set of tools is to model how a development process might be captured for RACK in a deployed program.

 ## ASSIST-DI -- Data Ingestion

+  > Tools: `assist/bin/ingest_data`

-  The ASSIST-DC subset of tools provides a set of tools that are used to generate local data during the build process.
+  The ASSIST-DC subset of tools generate local data during the build process.
 That local data exists only in the development workspace, and the ASSIST-DI tools are used to ingest that collected data and upload it into a RACK store.

   The ASSIST-DI utilizes a flexible data recognition system and logic programming techniques (written in Prolog) to automatically generate